Fiber Bundle Fault Tolerance of GKP Codes: A unique normal form for the Gram matrix

 In this section we introduce some preliminary notions regarding continuous variable quantum systems, the theory of lattices, and quantum error correction.
-While we provide all necessary background, we refer the interested reader to Refs.~\cite{Weedbrook_2012_gaussian, Gerry_Knight_2004_optics} for additional background on continuous variable physics and Ref.~\cite{ConwaySloane_1988} for a broad overview on lattice theory.
+We also give a short introduction to vector and fiber bundles in Appendix~\ref{app:fiber_intro}.
+While we provide all necessary background, we refer the interested reader to Refs.~\cite{Weedbrook_2012_gaussian, Gerry_Knight_2004_optics} for additional background on continuous variable physics, to Ref.~\cite{ConwaySloane_1988} for a broad overview on lattice theory and to Refs.~\cite{baez_1994_Gauge, frankel_2011_Geometry} for more detailed treatments of bundle theory.